rfg-modding/RSL-Docs/Docs/Scripting/API/rfg/Types/HumanFlags.rst

     Unknown value.

 **DisallowVehicleDrive** (`bool`_)
-    If true, currently spawned in AI will be unable to drive their vehicles.
+    If true, this human will be unable to drive vehicles.

 **AmbientEDF** (`bool`_)
     Unknown value.